 2017 - Philippe Coutinho played his final reds game as we beat Leicester City 2-1 at Anfield.
 Jamie Vardy opened the scoring early on with the most recent of his seven strikes past us, becoming the first Foxes player to net in five consecutive games against the reds.
 Mohamed Salah bagged a brace after the break to secure the victory.

-1873 - Centre-half James McBride was born in Renton, Dumbartonshire.
+1873 - Centre-half Jim McBride was born in Renton, Dumbartonshire.
 He struck seven times in 56 games, helping us to the Second Division title in 1894 after signing from Renton in June 1892.
 He moved on to Ardwick in December 1894, sadly dying at the age of just 25.

 1929 - Full-back Tom McNulty was born in Salford.
 He signed from Manchester United for £7,000 in February 1954 and played 36 times for the reds without scoring.
 He moved on to Hyde United in 1958.